-- Our recent publication in eBioMedicine, entitled “Circulating markers of microbial translocation and host response to bacteria with risk of colorectal cancer: a prospective, nested case-control study in men“, was featured as Editor’s pick!
+- Our recent publication in eBioMedicine, entitled “Circulating markers of microbial translocation and host response to bacteria with risk of colorectal cancer: a prospective, nested case-control study in men“, was featured as the Editor’s pick!
 In this nested case–control study, we found that men in the highest quartile of plasma soluble CD14 levels had a 90% increased risk of incident colorectal cancer (CRC) compared to those in the lowest quartile, independent of CRC putative risk factors and several systemic inflammatory markers.
 Our findings lend support for the role of microbial translocation in colorectal carcinogenesis.

 - Our project entitled “Sleep behaviors, genetic predispositions, and risk of esophageal cancer” was published in the Cancer Epidemiology, Biomarkers and Prevention!
 Nice job, Xiaoyan and Ruiyi!